LennaHammer/LennaHammer.github.io/_posts/2024-01-25-How-to-use-Coq.md

 ## Commands and Tactics

 Implementing a function with a particular type annotation is equivalent to proving the declared type exists.
 Calling a function is the same as applying a rule.
 That's how the theorem-proving system works.
 Coq is one of these systems that includes a programming language based on typed lambda calculus, so no matter what commands or tactics we use in proof mode, they will eventually be translated into the basic functions checked by the compiler, as function is the only element used to describe the world.

 Here I will first list some useful commands for different purposes and logic systems so that we can pick one from the list when we need it.
-Remember that we can write functions directly in proof mode, so the tactic is only implemented for convenience, the amount of which is infinite.
-It's unnecessary and impossible to know all the built-in ones.
+Remember that we can write functions directly in proof mode, and the tactic is only implemented for convenience, the amount of which is infinite, so it's unnecessary and impossible to know all the built-in ones.
 The details will be explained later with examples focusing on the intuition of how to draw the conclusion rather than writing proof.

 Commands: